Santiago-Rosas/cookiecutter-template/README.md

-#  This is a template for data science projects created with with cookiecutter
+#  This is a template for data science projects created with cookiecutter